 Lily Datz was studying abroad in Florence, Italy when COVID-19 struck Europe.
 Learn how Lily and the Florence Center changed their study abroad plans, but not their goals.
 Read more: Thinking Deeply at a Distance

 As a Truman scholarship finalist, Gretchen Coleman participated in our World Partner program AMIDEAST Area and Arabic Language Studies in Morocco and interned at the Moroccan Institute for Policy Analysis in the capital city of Rabat to encourage the young people to vote.
-Read about her experience: Vote of Confidence.
+Read her story: Vote of Confidence.

 Mazaher Kaila, a political science major and law student, studied abroad on our summer program in Strasbourg and the iSchool’s AsiaTech program.
 Today, she advocates for change, equity and civic engagement.
 Read more: A Powerful Voice for Justice.